 - One platform, as many users and locations as you need – Easily view cameras from multiple locations in one place and give access to others.
 No charge for additional users, no limits on simultaneous users.

 The Videoloft Cloud Adapter, the small bridging device that connects compatible CCTV systems to the platform, instantly upgrades legacy security systems adding all of the above features and more.
-It is available in an 8 or 16 channel version and there is a 64 channel 19” rack mounted solution for larger installations.
+It is available in an 8 or 16 channel version and there is an 80 channel 19” rack mounted solution for larger installations.

 The end user demand for cloud-only installations is rapidly growing, but of course Videoloft can still run alongside a local recorder where required.